advanced-software-engineering/Miner-Recommender/README.md

 Run the `Miner.java` file in the `miner & recommender` repository.

-The miner needs to command line arguments.
+The miner needs two command line arguments.
 First the context directory (path to the context files from kave-cc) and second the model directory where the mined data is persisted.

-You can run the application with `C:\ase\Contexts\ C:\ase\Models\` (the last `\` is important).
+You can run the application with `ch.uzh.ifi.seal.ase19.miner.Miner C:\ase\Contexts\ C:\ase\Models\` (the last `\` is important).

 > Note: You should set `-Xmx8g` as VM option, because the application is memory hungry.